Sanjana7395/Grape-disease-classification/README.md

    6. Ensemble model - Stacked prediction
 The network is trained with the array of probabilities from all 4 models.

-   The ensemble models are the aggregation of random forest, SVM, CNN-custom and CNN-VGG16
+   The ensemble models are the aggregation of random forest, SVM, CNN-custom and CNN-VGG16.

+   The models can be trained by executing the below command within the models folder

+          python <model_name>.py

 3. __visualization.py__
       This file contains all the visualization techniques used in this project.